 Most people are aware that the backbone is not just one long, tubular bone.
 The backbone (or spine) is actually made of numerous smaller bones called vertebrae that house and protect the spinal cord.
 The numerous vertebrae that make up the spine allow for flexibility of the back.
 The vertebrae are connected by joints called intervertebral disks.

 The disk serves as a cushion between the vertebral bodies of the vertebrae.
 It consists of a fibrous outer shell (called the annulus fibrosus), a jelly-like interior (the nucleus pulposus), and cartilage caps on each side connecting it to the vertebral bones.
-Ligaments run below and above the discs, with the ligament above the discs being particularly rich in sensitive nerves.
+Ligaments run below and above the disks, with the ligament above the disks being particularly rich in sensitive nerves.
 These ligaments are called the dorsal (above) and ventral (below) longitudinal ligaments.
 They run the entire length of the vertebral column.

 Canine skeleton disk